labex-labs/open-source-labs/python/practical-python/lab-01-03-numbers-numbers/step7.md

 # Exercise 1.7: Dave's mortgage

-Dave has decided to take out a 30-year fixed rate mortgage of $500,000 with Guido’s Mortgage, Stock Investment, and Bitcoin trading corporation.
-The interest rate is 5% and the monthly payment is
+Dave has decided to take out a 30-year fixed rate mortgage of \$500,000 with Guido's Mortgage, Stock Investment, and Bitcoin trading corporation.
+The interest rate is 5% and the monthly payment is \$2684.11.
-$2684.11.

 Here is a program that calculates the total amount that Dave will have to pay over the life of the mortgage:

 ```python
 # mortgage.py